Registered Nurse - Wards by Spire Healthcare Ltd

 Spire Healthcare is a leading independent hospital group in the United Kingdom and the largest in terms of revenue.
 From 39 hospitals and 8 clinics across England, Wales and Scotland, Spire Healthcare provides diagnostics, inpatient, day case and outpatient care.

-For further information about this role or for an informal conversation about the range of career options available with Spire please contact Hannah Radford on or call 07725208712
+For further information about this role or for an informal conversation about the range of career options available with Spire please contact Alishia Okereafor at or call 07850735207

 For us, it's more than just treating patients; it's about looking after people.